 2. Best app to document stuff for insurance

 Home Inventory also helps ensure you’re using the correct kind of homeowner’s or renter’s insurance coverage in case of catastrophe.
-Of course, you’ll need to use this suite on your Mac, but it’s well worth bringing your laptop with you wherever you go.
+Of course, you’ll need to use this suite on your Mac, but it’s well worth bringing your laptop wherever you go.
 The app costs $9.99.

 3. Best app for home inventory and estate planning